defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/24-OSINT.md

 host 185.199.109.153
 ```

-A host lookup on the IP reveals a github domain.
+A host lookup on the IP reveals a GitHub domain.
 ```
 ➜  ~ host 185.199.109.153
 153.109.199.185.in-addr.arpa domain name pointer cdn-185-199-109-153.github.com.